KrzysztofW/microdevt/docs/Demo-apps.rst

     cd apps/tun-driver
     make run

-Then connect from a different terminal to the server and type some text:
+then connect from a different terminal to the server and type some text:

 .. code:: shell